 Cala dell’Uzzo

-After visiting Cala Marinella, you’ll pass another small museum, before reaching Grotta dell’Uzzo.
-It’s a truly immense cave that would be worth visiting in its own right.
-Given how spectacular Grotta dell’Uzzo is, the cave isn’t very well known.
+Despite Grotta dell’Uzzo being spectacular, it isn’t very well known.
 Certainly, make sure to stop and explore the cave during the coastal walk.
-Although, the cave is a popular spot for birds to do their business.
-So, keep an eye out and make sure to avoid the messy splatter from above!
+Although the cave is a popular spot for birds to do their business.
+So, keep an eye out and avoid the messy splatter above!

-After passing the cave, you’ll soon arrive at Cala del’Uzzo.
-Indeed, Cala del’Uzzo is one of the best beaches at Riserva Naturale Orientata dello Zingaro.
 Unlike Cala Capreria and Cala Della Disa, Cala del’Uzzo isn’t surrounded by cliff walls.
 Rather, the pebble beach is surrounded by tropical plants and trees.
-If you’re lucky to have this beach to yourself, you feel completely removed and isolated from civilisation.
+If you’re lucky enough to have this beach to yourself, you’ll feel completely removed and isolated from civilisation.
 Oh, what a feeling!

 Read more: Cala dell’Uzzo – The Ultimate Visitor’s Guide